DaivikGoel/daivikgoel/readme.txt

-daivikgoel.ca website folder
+daivikgoel.com website folder
+Personal Website for Daivik Goel
-All changes must be made in a new branch
+Any suggestions should be made on a new branch to be reviewed.
-New branch will be merged into master (once reviewer approves) master will be uploaded to host server.
+Master will be uploaded to host server.